What are reporting entities required to do?

 - How to register a new entity

 - How to register a new user to an existing entity

 Once logged into goAML, further guidance and e-learning training is available by selecting the “?” icon on the blue task bar.

-The schema for goAML is available at: www.police.govt.nz/FIU/goAML.
+The schema for goAML is available at on the New Zealand Police website.
 Please note that changes to this schema will occasionally be made.

 The FIU's goAML webpage contains several relevant documents – including user instructions on how to correctly submit an STR report or an additional information file, and the security features of goAML.